 - 203: conversation skills test assesses your ability to have a conversation on an everyday topic

-You need to complete 100 hours of tutor guided learning and 50 hours of personal study to achieve Signature or iBSL’s Level 3 qualification.
+You need to complete 100 hours of tutor guided learning and 50 hours of personal study to achieve Signature’s Level 2 qualification.
 Some providers offer online courses (via Zoom) or face to face in a classroom.
 Be aware that assessments usually take place face to face.
-However, due to Covid 19, course providers are allowed to complete assessments online.

 Check out our list of course providers offering Level 2 online and classroom courses.